 Since, as a vendor, Amazon becomes your customer, you will no longer have any contact with buyers.
 This means that you also won’t be able to solicit reviews.
 While you have the option to subscribe to Vine, a trusted review program, it can be quite an investment.
 It might be worth it, however, if you’re introducing a new product.

-Reviews are extremely important to sales and conversion so it can be frustrating to relinquish control over this aspect of your business.
+Reviews are extremely important to sales and conversion, so it can be frustrating to relinquish control over this aspect of your business.
 Fortunately, you will still be able to interact with your audience on Amazon by responding to customer reviews and questions.
 This allows you to remain engaged and invested despite no longer being able to contact buyers directly.
-As a vendor, you can use FeedbackFive to monitor product reviews and analyze trends.

 Plan Your Transition